quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part53_Monte_Carlo_Con.md

 ---

 #### ε-Greedy Policy Explanation
 In on-policy methods, "ε-greedy" policies are used to ensure exploration and exploitation balance.
-The probability of selecting a non-greedy action is set to \(\epsilon / |A(s)|\) for all actions in state \(s\), while the greedy action has a higher probability of being chosen.
+The probability of selecting a non-greedy action is set to $\epsilon / |A(s)|$ for all actions in state $s$, while the greedy action has a higher probability of being chosen.
 :p What is an ε-greedy policy?
 ??x
 An ε-greedy policy is a strategy where most of the time, actions are selected based on their estimated values (greedily).
-However, with a small probability \(\epsilon\) (where \(0 < \epsilon \leq 1\)), a random action is chosen.
+However, with a small probability $\epsilon $(where $0 < \epsilon \leq 1$), a random action is chosen.
 This helps in balancing exploration and exploitation. x??

 ---